papr8ka/-lwjgl-basics-wiki/Sprite-Batching.md

 ##### [start](https://github.com/mattdesl/lwjgl-basics/wiki) » Sprite Batching
 ***

-If we were to try and render a game with the `debugTexture` method from the [Textures](Textures) tutorial, we would quickly run into performance problems.
+If we tried using `debugTexture` from the [Textures](Textures) tutorial to render all of our tiles and sprites, chances are we'd quickly run into performance problems.
 This is because we are only pushing one sprite at a time to the GPU.
 What we need is to "batch" many sprites into the same draw call; for this we use a SpriteBatch.

 ## Intro